sepen/portdb.js/README.md

 ## About

-portdb.js is a small Node.js + MongoDB API that can be useful as a backend for CRUX's portdb.
+portdb.js is a small API that can be useful as a backend for CRUX's portdb.

 ## Quickstart